What Can Nostalgia Marketing Offer to Brands in China?

 Back in 2010, the CCTV Spring Festival GALA opened up with a new theme, ‘Nostalgia and Fashion’.
 To stay true to their theme, they invited 90s superstars, the boy band, Little Tiger and solo artist, Faye Wong to perform their old acts.
 The broadcast was immediately a hit, both netizens and the media called it the best-acclaimed performances of the show.
 This marked the first time consumers thought that the post-90s were considered something to be nostalgic about.

-A total of 3 million people searched up ‘Nostalgic’ classic animations in June 2020, according to Youku data.
+A total of 3 million people searched up ‘nostalgic’ classic animations in June 2020, according to Youku data.
 Because of this, cartoons from the 80s and 90s, such as Calabash Brothers and Mr Black became popular once again.
-The generation from the post-90s having contributed more than half of the views for these cartoons.
+The generation from the post-90s contributed more than half of the views for these cartoons.

 Theatres in China have also started screening classic animations such as Digimon onto the big screen.
 The movie was an instant hit with Chinese viewers because of its nostalgic plot.

-Many businesses have decided to take advantage of the Yeqinghui trend and began launching nostalgic-themed products and marketing strategies revolving around nostalgia.
+Many businesses have decided to take advantage of the Yeqinghui trend and begun launching nostalgic-themed products and marketing strategies revolving around nostalgia.
 Lifease (a lifestyle brand under NetEase that’s favoured by the middle class) launched a joint beauty collection with the popular old animation Calabash Brothers.
 The collection featured hand cream, cushion foundation, eye shadow, lipstick, facial mask, perfume, and make-up powder.
 In all, there were seven products in the beauty collection just like how there are seven brothers in the cartoon.

 Another example of businesses taking advantage of the Yeqinghui trend is when Shanghai Maling, a brand with 90 years of history re-launched their classic products in this year’s May 5th Shopping Festival.
 This move by Shanghai Maling impressed and aroused fond memories of the consumers who were watching the event.